ssenualitzies/Ssenualitzies-Riices-Swift-Fix-Guide/README.md

   - `workspace` (for internal Swift files, rarely edited)
   - `scripts` (where you can store your `.lua` script files)
   - `autoexecute` (folder for scripts that auto-run on injection)
-- To add an auto-execute script:
-  - Open the `autoexecute` folder
-  - Create a `.txt` file or paste your script inside an existing file
-  - Save and restart Swift to apply